hd719/devops/Docker-101.md

 - Problem: We didn't allow our nginx server to handle websocket connections

-# Series 10: A Continous Integration Workflow for Multiple Containers
+# Series 10: A Continuos Integration Workflow for Multiple Containers

 ## 1: Production Multi-Container Deployments